coderangel117/python_game/readme.md

 The computer will randomly choose a position to play.
 The game will tell you if you win, lose or if it's a tie.

+### 4; Snake (Work in progress)
+Control a snake in order to eat apples
+The more apples you eat, the greater the snake becomes.
+Be careful not to bite your tail.
 ### User manager

 In the main menu, you can choose to manage users.